-Dr. Alexandra Hartman is a Lecturer at the Department of Politics Science, University College London.
+Dr. Alexandra Hartman is a Lecturer at the Department of Political Science, University College London.
 She has fieldwork experience in Cote d’Ivoire, Liberia, Myanmar and Jordan.
 She studies the social origins of violence and how individuals, communities and states construct order, using RCTs, survey experiments, micro-level data, and in-depth field research.

 Dr. Florian G. Kern is a Lecturer at the Department of Government, University of Essex.
 He has fieldwork experience in Kenya, Uganda, Tanzania and Native American reservations.
 He studies local governance, representation, and development, with a regional focus on Sub-Saharan Africa and indigenous North America.
 He is interested in issues of research transparency.
 He uses a variety of approaches, combining applied experimental and qualitative research, case studies, and fieldwork